Teacher & Student Engagement:

 According to SDT, there are four components of engagement, although you might see a lot of educational publications referring to only three.

-That is, when they are not pulling random advice out of their ass that has no scientific basis whatsoever.
+That is, when they are not pulling random advice out of their ass.

 On a lark I compiled a list of about a hundred classroom and school engagement recommendations from the internet that seem to have nothing to do with the science, despite randomly using a few terms that might be the same, or similar to, words used by engagement scientists.

-On my webpage for this video at Holistic-EquityDOTorg there is a four page PDF file you can download to see what I came up with.
+Below this video there is a link to a four page PDF file you can download to see what I came up with.

-The intuitive notions are not completely wrong nor stupid, BUT you are likely to be sent on a wild goose chase because you will inevitably apply your own intuitions and experiences to interpreting what they say.
+The intuitive notions are not completely wrong nor stupid, BUT you can be sent on a wild goose chase because you will inevitably apply your own intuitions and experiences to interpreting what they say.

-But the difference is that the science can reliably guide you from your initial misinterpretations towards a more accurate understanding of the reality of engagement because the scientific community has spent decades destroying bad ideas about engagement.
+But the difference is that the science can reliably guide you from your initial misinterpretations towards a more accurate understanding of the reality of engagement.

 Behavioral Engagement